bioinfo-chru-strasbourg/howard/docs/CADDOnc.md

-# CADD Optimized pathogenicity thresholds for Non Coding regions of the genome
+# CADD Optimized pathogenicity thresholds for Non Coding regions

-CONCERN : CADD Optimized threshold for Non Coding regions to Evaluate Risk of pathogeNicity

 ## Introduction

-This documentation provides a step-by-step guide for setting up and running the CADD Optimized (CADDO) pathogenicity prediction workflow.
-The CADDO score is designed to classify genetic variants as Pathogenic or Benign on CADD PHRED scores and functional annotations from ANNOVAR.
+This documentation provides a step-by-step guide for setting up and running the CADD Optimized (CADDOnc) pathogenicity prediction workflow.
+The CADDOnc score is designed to classify genetic variants as Pathogenic or Benign on CADD PHRED scores and functional annotations from ANNOVAR.
 The guide covers requirements, database setup, configuration, and execution of the workflow, enabling users to efficiently annotate and interpret variants using optimized CADD thresholds.

 The commands in this documentation will help you: